voxpupuli/puppet-vmwaretools/README.md

 Actions:

 * Removes old VMwareTools package or runs vmware-uninstall-tools.pl if found.
-* Installs a vmware YUM repository.
+* Installs a VMware YUM repository (defaults to the 'latest' package repository which is presently 5.0).
 * Installs the OSP vmware tools.
 * Starts the vmware-tools service.